- Home

 Having a surgical biopsy

 You may have a biopsy during surgery if you cannot have an image-guided biopsy, or to remove and check a suspicious tumour.
-The tissue samples are sent to a pathologist, who checks them for signs of cancer.
-The results will help decide if you need debulking surgery.
+The tissue samples will be sent to a pathologist, who will check them for signs of cancer.
+The results will help decide if you need debulking surgery (see below).

 Debulking